“Saving Private Ryan” (1998): “Terrible Arithmetic” (Review)

 Funny thing about this letter; not only were the reports inaccurate about Mrs. Bixby’s sons’ deaths.
 When the letter circulated, Lincoln was as widely criticized for it as he was praised.
 His critics denounced it as a cheap public relations stunt.

-Myth overwhelms the subject in just about every aspect.
+Myth overwhelms the subject.
 As Steven Spielberg and Tom Hanks undoubtedly knew in meetings and consultations with Stephen Ambrose, there were plenty of real stories about real profiles in courage.
 Why does this film make so much stuff up?

 The answer, I think, can be partially found in another myth of sorts from four-score before.
 During the Civil War, someone somewhere coined the term “terrible arithmetic” to describe General Ulysses S. Grant and the Overland Campaign.
 It is attributed to Lincoln, but it probably came from the newspapers which labeled Grant a “butcher.”
-It was a title he may well have deserved considering the body count throughout the late spring/early summer of 1864 with head-on, hand-to-hand fighting at the Wilderness, Spotsylvania, Cold Harbor, and so many other Virginia sites.
+It was a title he may well have deserved considering the body count throughout the late spring/early summer of 1864 with head-on, hand-to-hand fighting at the Wilderness and Spotsylvania, and the fruitless charges at Cold Harbor.
 The Union was “winning” in the sense that it was advancing and killing more than the Confederacy could spare, but the bloodletting made that campaign perhaps the lowest point of the war.
-Yet Grant is considered a hero for all that anyway.
+Grant is considered a hero for all that anyway.

 Throwing enough bodies at a problem until it isn’t a problem anymore sure seems like what’s going on during the first half-hour of Saving Private Ryan.
-As fond of D-Day as we are today, it’s hard to watch the “victory” at Dog Green Sector, Omaha Beach and feel even remotely good about it, even when the machine gun nest goes up in flames.
-Dozens, maybe hundreds have been chopped up, mashed, drowned, burned, and obliterated before our eyes.
-The English Channel is bringing in a crimson tide, and some of the living are suffering fates worse than the dead, like the guy holding his guts in and calling out to his mother, or the guy scouring the sand looking for his left arm and picking it up like a piece of litter.
+As fond of D-Day as we are today, it’s hard to watch the “victory” at Dog Green Sector, Omaha Beach and feel even remotely good about it.
+I don’t need to use verbal flourish to describe what you see.
+It is enough simply to note that the English Channel is bringing in a crimson tide, and many of the living are suffering a worse fate than the dead.

 What Saving Private Ryan imparts upon us is the idea that your grandfather (or great grandfather) wasn’t John Wayne but James Ryan.
-Someone who could have been atomized or disintegrated by the machine gun grinders on the beach or a casualty in a fruitless PR mission; someone who was thrown into hell perhaps for utterly nonsensical, even unethical causes that didn’t relate to the good war.
-That in the course of getting through it alive, he was scared and helpless, even a failure at times, and at other times lost part of himself in cruelty; sometimes he just wanted to give up and be back with his mother.
-The survivors have told us enough stories for us to keep the memory alive.
-Many of them are living with the guilt of having made it out of there, hoping that they earned the lives they led after, instead of being just another one of so many in the mass carnage.
+Someone who could have been cut to pieces by machine gun grinders or a casualty in a fruitless PR mission; someone who was thrown into hell perhaps for utterly nonsensical, even unethical causes that didn’t relate to the good fight.
+That in the course of getting through it alive, he was scared, helpless, and desperate for his mother; sometimes a failure and at other times lost in cruelty.
+Those rare few survivors left may still be living with guilt of having made it out, hoping that they earned the lives they led after instead of being just another one of so many dead on that beach.

 Today is as good a day as any to re-assure them that they did.